lorenzo-lepore/monopoly/ALT_README.md

 </figure>
 <br><br>

-The game takes place on the game board; in this, according to a randomly generated turn order at the beginning of the game, each player will be able to perform actions, including:
+The game takes place on the game board; in this, according to a randomly generated (at the beginning of the game) turn order, each player will be able to perform various actions, including:
 <ul>
-   <li>Viewing your statistics</li>
+   <li>Viewing statistics</li>
-   <li>Roll of the dice (mandatory to end the turn)</li>
+   <li>Roll of the dices (mandatory to end the turn)</li>
-   <li>Purchase an available contract of your choice</li>
+   <li>Purchase of an available contract</li>
-   <li>Paying rent on a given real estate property of an opposing player</li>
+   <li>Paying of rent of a given real estate property of an opposing player</li>
-   <li>Paying a Fee</li>
+   <li>Paying of a fee</li>
    <li>Passage on the 'Go!'</li>
    <li>Movement to prison</li>
    <li>End of turn</li>